-It looks like a Nintendo Switch 2 is inevitable, even if Nintendo itself hasn't confirmed the news yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.
+It looks like a second-generation Nintendo Switch is inevitable, even if Nintendo itself hasn't confirmed the news yet – the Nintendo Switch has been such a smash hit that there's no way it isn't going to be given a sequel when the time is right.

 But when is the right time for a Nintendo Switch 2 launch?
 Exactly how will Nintendo change the design and specs from the original?
 And is it going to be worth upgrading to the new portable console when it appears?